kvz/rotation/README.md

 ./db-weekly-4.tar.gz            # contains a backup from: 2018-12-28
 ```

-Let's say your backups on average are `1GB`.
-With [Rotation](https://github.com/kvz/rotation)'s algorithm we only retain 26 files, consuming `26GB`.
-If we had written a new filename every day it would have been `(2 years x 365 days x 1GB) = 730GB`.
+Let's say your backups on average are `10GB`.
+With [Rotation](https://github.com/kvz/rotation)'s algorithm we only retain 26 files over these two years of the above exampple.
+So we're consuming `260GB`.
+If we had written a new filename every day it would have been `(2 years x 365 days x 10GB) = 7300GB`.
 So you realized a 2700% saving in storage costs, while maintaining the following retention properties:

 | Up until      | You get to restore with a granularity of |
 |:--------------|:-----------------------------------------|